How Michelle Obama Shaped the Future: A Legacy Timeline

 2014: Siena College Ranking

-In 2014, Michelle Obama was ranked 5th-best out of 39 American first ladies in a survey conducted by the Siena College Research Institute, which assessed first ladies based on various criteria.
+In 2014, Michelle Obama was ranked 5th-best out of 39 American first ladies in a Siena College Research Institute survey that assessed them based on criteria like background, value to the country, intelligence, and leadership.

 2020: Siena College Ranking

-In 2020, Michelle Obama was ranked 3rd-best out of 40 American first ladies in a survey conducted by the Siena College Research Institute, which assessed first ladies based on various criteria.
+In 2020, Michelle Obama was ranked 3rd-best out of 40 American first ladies in a Siena College Research Institute survey that assessed them based on criteria like background, value to the country, intelligence, and leadership.

-In 2020, Time magazine retroactively named Michelle Obama as the Woman of the Year for 2008, as part of a review to include historically deserving women in years when a man had been named Person of the Year.
+In 2020, Time magazine retroactively named Michelle Obama as the Woman of the Year for 2008 as part of a review to recognize historically deserving women for years in which only men had been named Person of the Year.